Pelvic And Abdominal Computerized Axial Tomography

 - You cannot make it to your procedure.

 - You have new pain in your abdomen or pelvis.

 - You have new blood in your urine or bowel movement.

 - You are unable to urinate.

-- You have very bad pain that does not go away, even after taking medicine to decrease it.
+- You have severe pain that does not go away, even after you take pain medicine.

-- If you are female, you have new bleeding from your vagina that does not stop, even when not menstruating (having your monthly period).
+- You have new bleeding from your vagina, even when you are not having your monthly period.